specklesystems/speckle-docs/dev/connectors-dev.md

 ### New Objects

-If the host app you're targeting uses object types not currently defined in the Objects Kit and you'd like to write conversions for them, we are happy to extend it!
+If the host app you're targeting uses object types not currently defined in the Objects kit and you'd like to write conversions for them, we are happy to extend it!

 Please get in touch on the forum before making a PR, then have a look at [how to write new objects](/dev/objects.html#writing-objects).